 The final three Yamas are Asteya, Brahmacharya and Aparigraha – Sanskrit terms which again can be interpreted by the individual.
 Recently there has been a lot of discussion in the yoga world about what is and what is not appropriate to embrace from other cultures.
 The Yamas and Niyamas go back thousands of years, as does the Sanskrit language which I personally feel is a beautiful and eloquent way of viewing the world.
-If we are learning the history, the context, being respectful, considering viewpoints and making interpretations in order to better ourselves and every living thing around us then I believe that has to be a positive act.
+If we are learning the history, the context, being respectful, considering viewpoints and making interpretations in order to better ourselves and every living thing around us then I believe that this has to be a positive act.

 Asteya – Non-Stealing